The Device table lists the following information about each device:

 The status of the device: Enabled or Disabled.

 If a user's device is disabled, all users associated with that device in a single organization are blocked from logging in to the App Catalog on that device.
-Users are also blocked from running apps on the disabled device that are wrapped with policies that require the user to authenticate; this includes the Enterprise SSO policy and the Self Updated App policy (when there is an update available).
+Users are also blocked from running apps on the disabled device that uses policies which require the user to authenticate; this includes the Enterprise SSO policy and the Self Updating App policy (when there is an update available).

 A device can be disabled two ways:

-The date that the device ID was assigned by EASE and added to the EASE database; this occurs when a user first logs in to the App Catalog on the device.
+The date that the device ID was assigned by Apperian and added to the database; this occurs when a user first logs in to the App Catalog on the device.

 |Last Active Date|

-The date when the user last interacted with EASE from the device.
-Interaction includes any type of communication between the device and EASE.
-For example: logging in or out of the catalog, listing apps in the catalog, authenticating to open an app wrapped with the Enterprise SSO policy, and updating an app.
+The date when the user last interacted with Apperian from the device.
+Interaction includes any type of communication between the device and Apperian.
+For example: logging in or out of the app catalog, listing apps in the app catalog, authenticating to open an with the Enterprise SSO policy, and updating an app.

 The Last Active Date information can help you identify devices that are no longer being used.

 From this column, you can perform the following actions: